kylerove/pediatricurologybook/_chapters/03-23_updates-in-exstrophy-management.md

 ## Epidemiology

-The Bladder exstrophy-epispadias-cloacal extrophy complex (BEEC) is more frequent in caucasians.
+The Bladder exstrophy-epispadias-cloacal exstrophy complex (BEEC) is more frequent in caucasians.
 Classic bladder exstrophy (BEX) is the predominant subtype (50%), occurring in 2.15 - 3.3/100,000 live births, and cloacal exstrophy (CEX) is seen in 1/200,000.
 In recent decades there has been an increase in diagnostic suspicion with advances in fetal medicine.{% cite siffel2011a cervellione2015a --file 03-23 %}

 There is a male predominance and the male to female ratio has been reported between 2.3-6:1.{% cite boyadjiev-a --file 03-23 %} However, cloacal exstrophy is the same in both genders (1:1).